BenoitBalzac/TextCleaningExamples/README.md

 Re-wt.py - in principle can reproduce any change in geometry with the cartesian components given by VASP's IBRION=7 routine (the linear-response calculations)

+E_pt_by_pt.py - Just a simple script to extract total Kohn-Sham energies, k-point, and band index for post-processing with awk later (finite-difference).
+Will update such that files can be prompted to be renamed, then subtracted with the awk commands via Python os module.